strus38/Globot/automated_egg_incubator_V2/README.md

 ## Overview

-The chicken eggs will be put to the incubator on 01/05/2017 (thus, no time for PID algo...)
+The chicken eggs will be put in the incubator on 01/05/2017 (thus, no time for PID algo...).

 The goal is to enhance the 2016 version with the following setup:

 ### Hardware